01 of 15

 With its reputation for throwing big parties, such as Mardi Gras, New Orleans is one of the most popular destinations in the South.
 Visitors to New Orleans can get a taste of the Cajun and Creole cultures not found anywhere else in the country.

 Sure, you can spend several hours or even days on Bourbon Street, but with so many things to do, you'd be remiss not to take advantage of the whole city.

 See truly unique gravesites in Saint Louis Cemetery, located in the Flower District, take a frightening ghost tour, or listen to live jazz at one of the city's many famous venues, such as the Davenport Lounge.

 You will also want to feast on one of the many delicacies, including redfish, gulf oysters, po' boys, and of course, crawfish.Continue to 3 of 15 below.

 You can spend time in the House of Mouse by visiting Walt Disney World, cast a spell with Harry Potter at Universal Studios Orlando, or get up close to marine animals at SeaWorld.

 A lesser-known attraction located near the parks is the Showcase of Citrus, where guests can pick a wide variety of citrus fruits, like oranges, grapefruits, and even hybrids, as well as shop for central Florida-themed souvenirs.Continue to 4 of 15 below.

 04 of 15

-From country-western and blues to rock 'n' roll music comes to mind when thinking of Nashville the Music City.
+Everything from country-western and blues to rock 'n' roll music comes to mind when thinking of Nashville, the Music City.

 05 of 15